 The ‘Indian Police Service’ better known as IPS constitutes one of the main three civil services of the Indian Government.
 The IPS was constituted in 1948.
 The ministry of home affairs is the authority entrusted to control the cadre of IPS officers.
 The present cadre size of IPS officers is roughly about 4730 as per the data of 2011.
-A candidate who qualifies to become an IPS officer has to undergo rigorous training at the Sardar Vallabhbhai Patel National Police Academy.
+A candidate who qualifies to become an IPS officer has to undergo rigorous training at the Sardar Vallabhbhai Patel National Police Academy, Hyderabad(A.P).
 However, there are about three lakhs candidates who compete for every vacancy that arises in IPS.
 Therefore, to make it to the IPS is undoubtedly a remarkable achievement.

 However, one has to groom oneself immaculately to become eligible for this most coveted of positions.
 That in essence implies that one needs to toil diligently with single-minded devotion for nothing less than a couple of years to successfully sail through a series of written exams and interviews.
 These trials that are conducted over a year long period fittingly test one’s mettle and ability to serve in one of the prestigious establishment of India.

 The Job Profile and Prospects of an IPS Officer

 An IPS officer is primarily responsible for maintaining law and order, averting and dealing with accidents, nabbing notorious criminals, and managing traffic.
 Apart from these normal duties, the officer is also responsible for checking drug trafficking, human trafficking, smuggling, maintaining border security, railway policing, allaying and preventing terrorism, and keeping a watch on cyber crimes.

 IPS officers are also known to head strategic intelligence agencies like CBI, IB and RAW and paramilitary forces like CRPF, ITBP, BSF, Assam Rifles, etc. An IPS starts his or her career as a probationary officer serving a state government as an ASP and steadily works his way up to become the DGP of the police force of that state.